Rodlike Heisenberg nanomagnet driven by propagating magnetic field: Nonequilibrium phase transition

-However, we have observed significant changes in the dynamic transition temperature $T_d$ as the strength of anisotropy is changed.
-The same studies mentioned above (and the results shown in Fig-\ref{ordD0.5}) are done for a different value of the strenth of anisotropy $D=2.0$.
-In this case, for other parameters fixed ($h_x=1.2$, $\lambda=10$ and $f=0.01$), the transition temperature was found to increase (as shown in Fig-\ref{ordD2.0}(a) and Fig-\ref{ordD2.0}(b)).
-In this case, the transition temperature was found at $T_d=1.45$ (it was $T_d=0.95$ for $H_x=1.2$, $D=2.0$, $\lambda=10$).
-Here also, the transition temperature was not changing significantly for higher value of the wavelength ($\lambda=20$) of the propagating magnetic field wave.
-These are shown in Fig-\ref{ordD2.0}(c) and Fig-\ref{ordD2.0}(d).
+However, we have observed significant changes in the dynamic transition temperature ($T_d$) as the strength of anisotropy is changed.
+The same studies mentioned above (and the results shown in Fig-\ref {ordD0.5}) are done for a different value of the strength of anisotropy, $D = 2.0 $.
+For other parameters held constant ($h_x =1.2$, $\lambda =10$, and $f =0.01$), the transition temperature was found to increase (as shown in Fig-\ref{ordD2.0}(a) and Fig-\ref{ordD2.0}(b)).
+In this case, the transition temperature was found at $T_d = 1.45$ (it was $T_d = 0.95$ for $h_x = 1.2 $, $D = 0.5$, and $\lambda = 10$ as shown in Fig.\ref{ordD0.5}(b)).
+The transition temperature did not change significantly when the wavelength of the propagating magnetic field wave ($\lambda =20$) was increased.
+These are shown in Fig. \ref{ordD2.0}(c) and Fig. \ref{ordD2.0}(d).

-A comprehensive phase boundary can be plotted on the $T_d-h_x$ plane with $lambda$ and $D$ are different parameters.
-The peak positions of the variance ($\chi_z$) of the dynamic order parameter was used to collect the dynamic transition temperatures $T_d$ for different parameters.
+A comprehensive phase boundary has been drawn on the $T_d-h_x$ plane with $lambda$ and $D$ being different parameters.
+The peak position of the variance ($\chi_z$) of the dynamic order parameter was used to estimate the dynamic transition temperatures $T_d$ for different parameters.
 Fig-\ref{phase}(a) shows such a phase diagram for $D=0.5$, $f=0.01$ and two different values of $\lambda$.
 The region of non-zero (dynamically ordered phase) $Q_z$ and the region of $Q_z=0$ (dynamically disordered phase) are shown.
-The phase diagrams of two different values of $\lambda$ (=10 and 20) are shown in different symbols (with different colours).
+The phase diagrams of two different values of $\lambda$ (=10 and 20) are shown in different symbols (and with different colors).
 The phase boundaries do not show any significant dependence on the wavelengths of the propagating magnetic field waves.
-The same kinds of phase diagrams are shown (in Fig-\ref{phase}(b))for different value of the strength of anisotropy $D=2.0$.
+The same kinds of phase diagrams are shown (in Fig-\ref{phase}(b)) for different values of the strength of anisotropy $D=2.0$.
 Here the significant variation of the phase boundary is observed.
-For higher value of the anisotropy, the region of ordered phase (non-zero $Q_z$) is expanded.
+For the higher value of the anisotropy, the region of the ordered phase (non-zero $Q_z$) is expanded.